-Applications for Winter 2018/19 intake are being accepted as of January 1st 2018.
-The final application deadline for all applicants (including non-EU students) is 31 July 2018.
-Missing documents cannot be submitted after this deadline.
+Applications for Winter 2020/21 intake are being accepted as of January 1, 2020.
+The final application deadline for all applicants (including non-EU students) is May 31, 2020.

-We strongly recommend students who require a visa to study in Germany (most non-EU students) to apply as early as possible (by March 2018 the latest!).
+We strongly recommend students who require a visa to study in Germany (most non-EU students) to apply as early as possible (March 2020).
 We expect to finalize admission decisions for these applications until May 31, so that prospective students will not have any problems with obtaining a visa.

 The following links may provide helpful information regarding the application.
 Detailed information on the application requirements and the procedure are given in the following sections!

-- Application and Admission for International Students (external link): General information for international students.
+- Application and Admission for International Students: General information for international students.

 - Application Info Portal: Further information on what you need to know about application and admission to TUM - From A as in Admission Requirements to U as in uni-assist.

-To be eligible to apply for the MSc Biomedical Neuroscience, you will require a Bachelor degree or equivalent from a university that is rated H+ at Anabin in the field of natural sciences such as e.g. Biology, Biochemistry, Molecular Medicine, Physics or a similar degree.
-Applicants, who have completed at least five years of medical studies and have passed the second part of the state examination in medicine or veterinary medicine are eligible to apply, as well.
+To be eligible to apply for the M.Sc.
+Biomedical Neuroscience, you will require a Bachelor degree or equivalent from a university that is rated H+ at Anabin in the field of natural sciences such as e.g. Biology, Biochemistry, Molecular Medicine, Physics or an equvalent degree program.
+Depending on the modules completed within their study program, applicants with undergraduate degrees in Psychology, Health Science, Chemistry etc. may be eligible to apply as well.
+In addition, applicants, who have completed at least five years of medical studies and have passed the second part of the state examination in medicine or veterinary medicine will be accepted, too.

 - Online Application Print-out (signed) : The application form will be automatically generated at the end of the online application process through TUMonline.
 Send the signed application together with the required documents (as listed on the Document checklist) to the TUM Admissions and Enrollment Office at the address provided on the application form.
 You must submit the form by surface mail.
 We cannot accept e-mail submissions of scanned documents.
 Please submit the original.